 Poet Laureate Program

-The Takoma Park Poet Laureate program honors the achievements of a local poet who will serve as the city’s ambassador in promoting public appreciation of poetry and literature, supporting a creative community of local poets and encouraging both young and old to write their own poetry.
-The City isn’t currently seeking applications for the poet laureate position.
+Established in 2005, the Takoma Park Poet Laureate program honors the achievements of a local poet who serves as the city’s ambassador in promoting public appreciation of poetry and literature, supporting a creative community of local poets, and encouraging people of all ages to write poetry.

-Takoma Park has a long tradition of supporting poetry through the monthly Third Thursday Poetry Reading series, the “Writing a Village” poetry workshops, the annual Favorite Poem Evening, and the Spring for Poetry Walk sponsored by the Friends of the Takoma Park Maryland Library.
-The City is well-known as an arts destination, and the poet laureate supports our distinctive arts-friendly community.
-The current poet laureate is Kathleen O’Toole, and past poet laureates include Donald Berger (2005-2007), Anne Becker (2007-2011), and Merrill Leffler (2011-2018), and Kathleen O’Toole (2018-2022).
+The City of Takoma Park has a long tradition of supporting poetry through the Takoma Park Arts poetry series and the “Writing a Village” poetry workshops.
+Takoma Park is well-known as an arts destination, and the poet laureate supports our distinctive arts-friendly community.
+The current poet laureate is Taylor Johnson, and past poet laureates include Donald Berger (2005-2007), Anne Becker (2007-2011), Merrill Leffler (2011-2018), and Kathleen O’Toole (2018-2022).

 The Poet Laureate is selected by a committee of local poets and is confirmed by the City Council.
 The poet laureate serves a three-year term with the possibility of being reappointed to a second term.
 The Poet Laureate is paid a $2,000 annual honorarium.

 Duties and Responsibilities:

-The Poet Laureate may be asked to read poetry or make appearances at City Council meetings, other public meetings, and public venues, such as schools or senior citizen centers.
-These activities support the goal of encouraging lifelong learning through the arts and humanities.
+The Poet Laureate may be asked to read poetry or speak at City Council meetings, other public meetings, and public venues, such as schools or senior centers.